IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLMutation defineFragments(GraphQLFragment[] fragments)` - Defines multiple fragments for the mutation.

 `GraphQLMutation defineVariable(String name, String typeDefinition)` - Defines a new variable for the mutation with the name provided as the first parameter (name is specified without a dollar `$` sign).
 The second parameter contains type definition of the variable as a string.

+`GraphQLMutation defineVariable(GraphQLVariable variable)` - Defines a new variable for the mutation.

 ---